-Beside the impact of recurrent excitation (α) discussed above, equilibrium responses are determined by the relative strength between disinhibition (β) and the gain control weight (ω).
+Besides the impact of recurrent excitation and baseline gain control discussed above, equilibrium responses are determined by the relative strength between disinhibition (β) and the gain control weight (ω).
 We examined three separate conditions: β=0, 0<β<ω, and β>ω.
 We have already shown the analysis for the special case when β=0 above (phase plane analysis and example dynamic shown in Fig. 8-figure supplement 1B) and replotted in Fig. 8-figure supplement 2A for the sake of comparison with other two conditions.